|Assistant Professor in the School of Modern Languages and Cultures||A10, Elvet Riverside I||+44 (0) 191 33 43420|

-- Co-authored with Tether, Leah (2020).
+- Tether, Leah & Chuhan Campbell, Laura (2020).
 Early Book Collections and Modern Audiences: Harnessing the Identity/ies of Book Collections as Collective Resources.
 RBM: A Journal of Rare Books, Manuscripts, and Cultural Heritage 20(1): 26-39.

 - (2013).
 'The Devil’s in the Detail: Translating Merlin’s Father from the Merlin en Prose in Paulino Pieri’s Storia di Merlino'.
 Arthuriana 23(2): 35-51.

 - (2009).
 Reinterpretation and Resignification: A Study of the English Translation of Le Roman de la Rose.
 Neophilologus 93(2): 325-338.

 - Bowen, Alan & Wildberg, Christian (trans.)
 (2009).
 Pierre Pellegrin, 'The Argument for the Sphericity of the Universe in Aristotle's De Caelo '.
 In New Perspectives on Aristotle's De Caelo. (ed.).
 Leiden: Brill.